memmaker/vigilo-confido/readme.txt

 T2 - Predator Armor & Laser Weapons
 T3 - Warden Armor   & Plasma Weapons

-=== CREDITS ===

-DISCLAIMER:
-I tried my best to track down the creators of all the assets I borrowed from other mods.
-Since I am only human, I might have made some mistakes.
-So if you find something that is credited falsely, has missing credits or have problems with the inclusion of your creation in this mod, then please contact me. (memmaker on the OpenXcom discord.)

-Units, Armors, Laser & Plasma Weapon Sprites from Xeno Operations XOps, recolored versions by The Martian and me Maps Provided by the Community Map Pack - See CMP.CONTRIBUTORS.txt Alloy Sword Sprites by Civilian
-Grenade Launcher Sprites by Sporb
-Sniper Rifle Sprites by ???
-Plasma Sword Sprites by ???
-Shotgun Sprites by Dioxine, efrenespartano
-Minigun Light Sprites by Wicked Wirtz
-Training Rooms by Warboy1982
-Hitbox Fix by Reaver of Darkness
-Day & Night Indicators by Civilian
-Status Indicator Sprites by Captain Corkscrew, Ivan Dogovich, et al.
-Commendations Mod by Shoes, Ivan Dogovich, hellrazor, jgatkinsn, Meridian Psi Amp Sprites by efrenespartano & Badfella
-New Grenade Sprites from XPiratez Mod by Dioxine (couldn't find the creator in credits)

-Special Thanks to:
-Meridian for his fork, his merging of my PRs and his constant support Yankes for his script engine which made most of this possible and of course his support

-All the great modders of the OXC/OXCE community who have a great spirit and create new gameplay experiences for us all to enjoy.
-You rock!

-=== License Information ===

-Commendations Mod uses Attribution-NonCommercial-ShareAlike 4.0 International which I have included as "license.md" Community Map Pack uses Creative Commons Attribution Licence (CC BY NC) see link : https://creativecommons.org/licenses/by/4.0/

 === Known Issues / Backlog ===
  - item categories
  - gremlin affected by reaction accuracy adjustment